OmerRaviv/PdbBenchmarks/README.md

 ## Why even bother doing a benchmark on PDB readers?
 In most use cases, production diagnostics tools (such as debugger and profilers) only need to make a few (dozens or hundreds) reads from PDB at any given time.
-Even code coverage tools, which need to read sequence points for each and every executed method, the overall performance likely won't be hugely effected by PDB reading performance.
+Even in the case of code coverage tools, which need to read sequence points for each and every executed method, the overall performance likely won't be hugely effected by PDB reading performance.

 The motivation for creating these benchmarks is more around measuring the memory impact - as different libraries have wildly different characteristics both in terms of native and managed allocations.
 This is very significant, especially in memory constrained production environments (e.g. linux containers running in k8).